 10. Greyskull – Eighties Kids

-Eighties Kids takes the classic sound of synthwave pioneers like College and Miami Nights 1984 and gives their static songwriting approach a much-needed facelift.
-Every track on Greyskull’s debut album offers surprising and unique creative decisions, and the artist wisely allows songs to have singular moments that invite listeners to return multiple times.
+Eighties Kids puts a fresh spin on the sound of synthwave pioneers like College and Miami Nights 1984.
+Every track on Greyskull’s debut album holds surprising and unique creative decisions, inviting listeners to return multiple times.
 Greyskull’s dedication to the heart of the genre and his frequently high levels of success with experimentation provide one of the best examples of classic synthwave music in 2017.

 FM Attack may not be prolific, though the artist certainly knows how to make a release count.
 The third full-length album from one of the genre’s innovators maintains the high quality established on past recordings while evolving toward a darker, more introspective sound.
 Several vocal tracks on Stellar, including two with guest artist MNYNMS, are among the finest in the synthwave genre to date, and the carefully chosen instrumental melodies contribute to the album’s beautifully melancholic atmosphere.

 Nightstop maintains his discography’s remarkably high level of quality with a third full-length release, Dancing Killer.
-Delivering the most old school synthwave sound of anything on this list, the album is an essential release for fans of Miami Nights 1984, Lost Years, and early Lazerhawk.
+Delivering one of the most old school synthwave sounds of anything on the list, this album is an essential release for fans of Miami Nights 1984, Lost Years, and early Lazerhawk.
 Impeccable synth melodies, engaging rhythms, and smartly restrained use of sax solos help keep this one exciting for its duration.

-Phaserland has one of the most immediately identifiable sounds in the genre.
-Structurally, his guitar-infused songwriting approach frequently has more in common with jazz and progressive rock than pop music, though the sound remains distinctly near the heart of synthwave.
-The inspired compositions on Cosmic Boundaries feature elaborate, flowing melodies and brilliant interplay between song elements, making the album increasingly rewarding on each playthrough.
-Along with Wolf & Raven, Phaserland is the most consistently excellent synthwave producer in the genre, and Cosmic Boundaries is arguably the artist’s finest effort to date.
+Phaserland’s guitar-infused songwriting often has more in common with jazz fusion and progressive rock than pop music, though the sound remains distinctly within the realm of synthwave.
+His inspired compositions on Cosmic Boundaries feature elaborate, flowing melodies and brilliant interplay between song elements, making the album increasingly enjoyable on each playthrough.
+Phaserland is one of the most consistently excellent synthwave producers in the genre, and Cosmic Boundaries is arguably the artist’s finest effort to date.

 3218 is an earth-shaking titan of synthwave music.
 It’s the soundtrack to an intergalactic space battle with colliding stars as its backdrop, and its massive power demands high volume on big speakers.
 By combining the crushing rhythmic elements of classic darksynth with gleaming, bright melodies, Isidor has created a science fiction masterpiece that is simultaneously immense and intricate, mighty and beautiful.
 Of the thousands of synthwave songs released in 2017, Isidor’s “Star Sheriff,” “Touch the Sky,” and “Sirius A” stand among the most impressive and admirable accomplishments in the genre.
 “Sirius A” is Iron Skullet’s pick for Synthwave Song of the Year.